-Discrete Mathematics with Ducks (AK Peters/CRC Press 2012) is a textbook intended for a sophomore-level course in discrete mathematics.
+Discrete Mathematics with Ducks (AK Peters/CRC Press 2012, with a second edition planned for publication in late 2018) is a textbook intended for a sophomore-level course in discrete mathematics.
 It does not have any mathematical prerequisites and it does not assume any prior exposure to proofwriting.
 Still, the focus is firmly on actual discrete mathematics content rather than general mathematical background.
 Discrete Mathematics with Ducks is particularly amenable to use by faculty who like a discovery-based approach; in-class activities are supplied for every topic, and about half of the topics are presented so that students' first exposure to the material is via explorations in class.
 For this reason, the book is also amenable to self-study.
 However, the mathematical presentation would also work with more common teaching styles.
 There are lots and lots of homework problems as well, including very straightforward problems at the end of explanatory sections, the usual sorts of homework problems at the end of each chapter, and more than 150 additional problems at the end of the text.
 For those instructors wishing to try collaborative learning, a practical guide is provided.

 The curriculum complies with SIGCSE guidelines (see outline below), and both practical applications and light-hearted examples are given throughout.
 The material is designed to be manageable for those students who are stymied by a first introduction to proof, yet with scalable exercises to challenge those students who otherwise would consider the class a breeze.
 Each chapter is intended to take one week of class time, and contains a mixture of discovery activities (for self-study or work in class), expository text, in-class exercises, and homework problems.
 Additionally, bonus material is included for enrichment or fast-paced classes, and all chapters contain guides to further study and suggestions for instructor use.